DocBohn/CowPi_documentation/docs/source/hardware/inputs.rst

     for each row do
         row_bit_vector := 0b1111    (* set all rows to 1 *)
         row_bit_vector(row) := 0    (* except the row we're currently examining *)
-        wait at least one microcontroller clock cycle for each column do
+        wait at least one microsecond
+        for each column do
             if (column_bit_vector(column) = 0) then
                 key_pressed := keys(row,column)